Bisssen/DTU_UR_equipment_functions/README.md

 5. **shutdown**: closes the connection to the gripper.

 ### Controlling the gripper fingers
 The gripper takes three inputs: *position*, *speed* and *force* to determine how to move the gripper fingers.
-Each of these values are between 0 and 255.
+Each of these values need to be integers between 0 and 255.

 ### Connection on Linux OS
 When using a Linux OS it is not required to install the Python package **pyserial**.
 However, there is no automated way of determining the gripper's USB port, and as such the file path to the USB port has to be manually set in the gripper configuration file **config_gripper.py**.